BACON8ER-GAMER/PTW_320_Alpha_Project/README.md

-# Vibe Coding for Middle School and High School Students
+# Vibe Coding for Secondary School Students

 ## Table of Contents (Can be modified as we build the document)